 A cramdown separates the debt into 2 parts.
 The secured portion of the debt is for what the car is worth.
 This must be repaid in full.
 The unsecured portion is repaid with the other unsecured claims.
 If you complete the plan you save on what you would have paid for the car.
 But you must complete the plan to get the bargain of the cramdown.
 A more complete explanation of stripping judgment liens tax liens and second mortgages in Chapter 13 is here.
 A Chapter 13 tends to work like a debt consolidation loan where priority and secured debts are paid first.
 Unsecured creditors may be paid 100%, 70%, 10% or less at the end of the plan.
 Each level of repayment has benefits and costs.

 To Cram down a car in a Chapter 13:

-- The loan must be over 910 days old if the loan was made to purchase a consumer vehicle.
+- The loan only has to be over 910 days old if the loan was made to purchase a consumer vehicle.
 If the car was refinanced or the vehicle is a commercial vehicle there is no waiting period.
 Only loans for the purchase of a personal vehicle have to wait two and a half years ( 910 days) before they can be crammed down.